paulgb/d3class/1-selectors.md

 ---
 ## Selectors

-One of the concepts at the core of D3 is the Selection.
+One of the concepts at the core of D3 is called **selection**.
 Selections are a way of picking a subset of the elements on a page and operating on them as a unit.

 Before we start using selectors, we need something to select, so let's use standard (non-D3) JavaScript to create some `<div>` elements.
 I've already created a hidden element with the id `sandbox`, which we will use as a container throughout this tutorial.